pagkly/Zed/Investopedia4/What Is Net Settlement.md

 Large interbank transfers usually occur in real-time rather than as net settlements.

 For example, the U.K.'s BACS Payment Schemes Limited (previously the Bankers' Automated Clearing Services or BACS) allows transactions among institutions to accumulate during the day.
-At the close of business, the central bank will adjust the active institutional accounts by the net amounts of the funds exchanged.2
+At the close of business, the central bank [[Will|will]] adjust the active institutional accounts by the net amounts of the funds exchanged.2

 Large-value interbank funds transfers usually use real-time gross settlement.
 These often require immediate and complete clearing, which are typically organized by the nation's central bank.

 Real-time gross settlement can reduce a bank's [[settlement risk]](https://www.investopedia.com/terms/s/settlementrisk.asp) overall as the interbank settlement occurs in real-time throughout the day, rather than all together at the end of the day as with net settlement.
-This type of gross settlement eliminates the risk of a lag in completing the transaction.
+This type of gross settlement eliminates the [[Risk|risk]] of a lag in completing the transaction.

 Real-time gross settlement often incurs a higher charge than net settlement processes.